 If you think your partner should live up to your expectations and that your relationship should always go your way, you are probably acting on your insecurities and damaging the relationship.
 A healthy and loving relationship does not involve controlling the partner or the bond but moves at a pace that both the partners are comfortable with.
 Trying to control would only be a bump in the road on your journey together.

 5. Trust your partner and give them their space

 The basic requirement of a healthy relationship is trust.
 No matter how your previous relationships were, you won’t be able to make the current relationship work when you doubt your partner’s every move or word.

 And when you trust, you will be able to give your partner the space they need.
-They may have their own requirements or likes and dislikes and may want to indulge in somethings that they enjoy, but you may not.
-Let them be and do what they want to and see how lighter you feel without your insecurities.
+They may have their own requirements or likes and dislikes and may want to engage in some activities that they enjoy, but you may not.
+Give them freedom to do what they want to do.
+Redirect your energy into doing things you enjoy and see how much lighter you feel without your insecurities.

 6. Never compare your relationship

-Another important rule is not to compare your partner with anyone, and your relationships with your past or other people’s relationships.
+Another important rule is not to compare your partner with anyone.
+And do not compare your current relationship with your past ones, or with other people’s relationships.
 Doing so can make your partner uncomfortable or even jealous and make them insecure about themselves.

 Every relationship is unique and has its own positive and negative aspects.
 A comparison may cause multiple insecurities and break the bond with your partner.
-Every time you have the urge to compare, stop and think about all the good things that you have with your partner and don’t bother about others.
+Every time you have the urge to compare, stop and think about all the good things that you have with your partner and don’t concern yourself with others.